edouardkoehn/FlyStability/README.md

   --help                          Show this message and exit.
 ```
 ### 3) Spectrum
+Similar workflow than the "Trans 2 Chaos" but instee of only looking at the maximum lypunov exponent, we look at the full spectrum, the strange attractor dimensionality and the Sinai-Kolmogorov attractor.
 ```bash
 % spectrum --help
   Characterize the spectrum of a recurrent neural network (RNN) model.